-Isla Gorge, Expedition and Palmgrove are three wonderful examples of Queensland national
+Isla Gorge, Expedition and Palmgrove are three wonderful examples of Queensland national parks.

 They are part of the Great Dividing Range and encompass around 250 000 hectares of